 How long does Capitoline Museum take?

-The duration of the audio guide is 90 minutes.
+Most of the visitors take two hours to explore Capitoline Museums.
+In fact, even the duration of the audio guide is 90 minutes.

 Tourists in a hurry are known to finish their tour in 45 minutes or so while the art aficionados are even known to spend up to four hours exploring the Museum.

 If you are visiting during peak times, you must add 30 minutes more – the time you will spend in the ticketing queue.